MOA is a family-friendly attraction. Encourage your children to explore global cultures through the activities listed below.

 Contact us at 336.758.5282 or email@example.com to discuss your group’s needs.

-The Museum hosts themed family days twice a year with craft projects, hands-on activities, music, and food.
+The Museum hosts themed open houses with craft projects, hands-on activities, music, and food.
 Learning about other cultures has never been so fun!
-Family days take place on Saturday afternoons, and admission is free.
+Open houses take place on Saturday afternoons, and admission is free.

 MOA offers scavenger hunts to help children of all ages learn to look at objects in a museum setting.
 Download a copy below to prepare for your visit, or pick one up when you get here.